arthurpc02/arthurpc02/README.md

 I am programmer for more than 14 years now.
 Most of the stuff I programmed were for my job and some for the university, but I also do some hobby coding.
 I love embedded controllers like Arduino and RaspberryPI.
 I also love music!

 > Some of my favorite Projects:
-> - C firmware for industrial Print and Apply machine: https://github.com/arthurpc02/print-and-apply
+> - C firmware for industrial Print and Apply machine: [Print & Apply](https://github.com/arthurpc02/print-and-apply)
+> - My BSc's in Mechatronics Engineering final project: [SupervisioWebServer](https://github.com/arthurpc02/SupervisioWebServer)
 > - I am building a clone of one of my favorite website.
-Follow the development here: https://github.com/arthurpc02/clone-tabnews
+Follow the development here: [CloneTabNews](https://github.com/arthurpc02/clone-tabnews
-> - By 2014 I made my own game: https://arthurpc02.itch.io/.
-It's ugly, but it was funny to develop!
+)
 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [arthurpc02@gmail.com](mailto:arthurpc02@gmail.com)
 * 🚀  I'm currently working on [TabNews clone](http://tutunauta.com.br)
-* 🧠  I'm learning Web development in my free time
+* 🧠  I'm learning Web development and Data Engineering in my free time
 * ⚡  My favorite technology is Git!
 I can't live without it.

 ### Skills